 - Meanwhile, dice the eggplant, zucchini, red bell pepper, and onion into small pieces, the smaller the better.

 - Add 1 tablespoon of the cooking oil to a large skillet and heat over medium-high heat.
-Reduce heat to medium add the diced vegetables and half a teaspoon of salt.
-Sautee vegetables for about 5-7 minutes until they are tender.
+Reduce heat to medium add the diced vegetables and season with salt.
+Sautee vegetables for about 5-7 minutes, until they are tender.
 Taste the vegetables - add more salt if necessary, stir well, then remove from heat.
-Once the matzos have softened in the milk, add the eggs and half a teaspoon salt.
-Stir well.
+Once the matzos have softened in the milk, add the eggs and stir well to combine.

 - Transfer the sautéed vegetable mixture to the bowl with the matzos and stir all ingredients together.

 - Add 1 tablespoon butter to the skillet you used to sauté the vegetables and heat over medium-high heat.
 Once the butter has melted, reduce heat to medium and distribute the matzo kugel mixture evenly in the skillet.
-Cover the pan and cook covered for 12 minutes.
+Cover the pan and cook, covered, for about 10 minutes.

 - Flip the matzo kugel over: cover it with a large plate or use the cover of the pan.
 Holding the plate pressed to the top of the matzo kugel with one hand and holding the handle of the skillet with the other, flip the matzo kugel over to the plate (turning the pan over like a waffle maker).
 Then slide the side of the kugel that has not been cooked yet from the plate back to the skillet.
 Cook uncovered for 5 to 7 more minutes and transfer to a serving plate.